Updated: August 2014

 1999 At least 75 people were killed in Karachi due to political violence.

-2010 This year, the Pakistani government strengthened ties with the United States while facing a number of domestic political challenges.
-Following violent clashes between political rivals early in the year, the MQM threated to leave the government coalition.
-In May, parliament passed the eighteenth constitutional amendment, which, among other things, limits presidential powers, strengthens parliament and transfers more power to the provinces.
-The amendments also included changing the name of the Northwest Frontier Province to Khyber Pakhtunkhwa, which resulted in ethnic clashes in Hazara.
-The ruling coalition and opposition all agreed to the constitutional changes, the first time such unanimity has occurred.
-On Jan.
-2, 2011, MQM officially left the federal coalition and joined the opposition, raising concerns about the stability of the PPP-led government.
-Also this year, despite Prime Minister Yusuf Raza Gilani’s demands for an end to U.S. drone attacks in January, relations between the United States and the Pakistani government continued to strengthen.
-In February, the United States proposed $1.2-billion (U.S.) in military aid, a more than 100-per-cent increase from the previous year.
-In March, Pakistani officials travelled to Washington where they were praised by the U.S. Defence Secretary for their fight against the Taliban.
+2010 The Pakistani government strengthened ties with the United States.
+Following violent clashes between political rivals early in the year, the Muttahida Qaumi Movement threatened to leave the government coalition.
+In May, parliament passed the eighteenth constitutional amendment, which, inter alia, limits presidential powers, strengthens parliament and transfers more power to the provinces.
+It also changed the name of the Northwest Frontier Province to Khyber Pakhtunkhwa, sparking ethnic clashes in Hazara.
+Both the ruling coalition and opposition agreed to the constitutional changes, the first time such unanimity had occurred.
+On January 2, 2011, MQM officially left the federal coalition and joined the opposition, raising concerns about the stability of the PPP-led government.
+Despite Prime Minister Yusuf Raza Gilani’s demands in January for an end to U.S. drone attacks, relations between the United States and Pakistan strengthened.
+In February, the United States proposed $1.2-billion (U.S.) in military aid, an increase over 2009 of more than 100 per cent.
+In March, Pakistani officials travelled to Washington, where they were praised by the U.S. Defense Secretary for their fight against the Taliban.
 In particular, Pakistan’s capture of a number of key Taliban leaders was cited as evidence that Pakistan is taking control of Taliban safe havens in certain regions of the country.
 The United States continued to pressure Pakistan to enter North Waziristan.

-2009 In late January, with a military offensive in Swat Valley underway, reports surfaced that the government was planning to renew talks with the militants.
-To meet demands of the Taliban, who had all but taken over the entire Swat Valley, the Chief Minister of the Northwest Frontier Province signed a bill that would place the NWFP’s Malakand Division, which includes Swat, under sharia law.
-The bill effectively would give the region a separate justice system from the rest of Pakistan.
+2009 In late January, with a military offensive in Swat Valley under way, reports surfaced that the government was planning to renew talks with the militants.
+To meet demands of the Taliban, who had all but taken over the entire Swat Valley, the Chief Minister of the Northwest Frontier Province signed a bill that would subject the Malakand Division, which includes Swat, to sharia law.
+The bill effectively gave the region a separate justice system from that of the rest of Pakistan.
 The Taliban responded by announcing a 10-day truce to examine the bill.
-Pakistani officials said the Swat deal was part of the government’s three-pronged approach—dialogue, deterrence and development—to deal with insurgents.
-NATO allies expressed alarm at the deal because Swat is a mere 160 kilometres from the capital, Islamabad, Pakistan’s nuclear-technology hub.
+Pakistani officials said that the Swat deal was part of the government’s three-pronged approach—dialogue, deterrence and development—to deal with insurgents.
+NATO allies expressed alarm at the deal because Swat is only 160 kilometres from the capital, Islamabad, Pakistan’s nuclear technology hub.
 In March, the Mamoond tribe and the Pakistani government signed a 28-point agreement to bring law and order to Bajaur, an agency of the Federally Administered Tribal Areas of Pakistan.
-According to the terms of the agreement, all terrorist organizations in the area would be disbanded, tribes would be responsible for establishing the writ of government in their areas and no foreigners, including Afghan refugees, would be allowed to stay in the agency.
-Also in March, the new U.S. administration under President Barack Obama announced its strategy for Pakistan, which included increased economic assistance in exchange for greater co-operation in fighting terrorists operating along the Afghan border.
-The announcement raised alarm bells in Pakistan over the effect this would have on its sovereignty.
+Under the terms of the agreement, all terrorist organizations in the area would be disbanded, tribes would be responsible for establishing the writ of government in their areas and no foreigners, including Afghan refugees, would be allowed to stay in the agency.
+Also in March, the new U.S. administration under President Barack Obama announced its strategy for Pakistan, which included increased economic assistance in exchange for greater cooperation in fighting terrorists operating along the Afghan border.
+The announcement raised sovereignty concerns in Pakistan.
 In December, Pakistani officials announced the creation of a National Counter-Terrorism Authority to keep data on terrorists.

 2008 The February general election resulted in a coalition government made up of the Pakistan Peoples Party (PPP) and the Pakistan Muslim League.
-Benazir Bhutto’s widower, Asif Ali Zardari, was declared president on Sept.
-6, 2008, accepting the presidency in the name of his assassinated wife.
+Benazir Bhutto’s widower, Asif Ali Zardari, was declared president on September 6, accepting the position in the name of his assassinated wife.
 Pakistan’s government and the newly elected government in Northwest Frontier Province sought to promote peace talks and a ceasefire with militant groups operating within the tribal belt on the border between Pakistan and Afghanistan.
-Peace talks were suspended by Baitullah Mehsud, a commander in the Pakistani Taliban, because his demands that government troops be removed from Waziristan and Swat Valley were not met.
+Peace talks were suspended by Baitullah Mehsud, a commander in the Pakistani Taliban, after his demands that government troops leave Waziristan and Swat Valley were not met.
 The Pakistani government implored Pashtun elders to assert their authority in the region in an attempt to influence militants.
-The opposition criticized the government for failing to take a diplomatic stand after U.S. drones hit Pakistani soil.
-In the aftermath of the November Mumbai attacks in India, Pakistani National Security Adviser Mahmoud Ali Durrani acknowledged that the single surviving gunman in the November Mumbai attacks was of Pakistani origin.
+The opposition criticized the government for failing to take a diplomatic stand after U.S. drones hit targets in Pakistan.
+In the aftermath of the November Mumbai attacks in India, Pakistani National Security Adviser Mahmoud Ali Durrani acknowledged that the single surviving gunman was of Pakistani origin.
 Durrani was subsequently fired by the Prime Minister for “irresponsible behavior.”

-2007 Intensified border struggles with foreign militants and Taliban supporters continued.
-President Pervez Musharraf suspended the constitution on Nov.
-3 and instituted a state of emergency, claiming that the Supreme Court was aiding foreign militants.
-Subsequent international condemnation and Pakistan’s suspension from the Commonwealth forced Musharraf to reinstate the constitution on Dec.
-15. During the state of emergency, there were reports of human-rights abuses and thousands were arbitrarily arrested.
+2007 Border struggles with foreign militants and Taliban supporters intensified.
+President Pervez Musharraf suspended the constitution on November 3 and instituted a state of emergency, claiming that the Supreme Court was aiding foreign militants.
+Subsequent international condemnation and Pakistan’s suspension from the Commonwealth forced Musharraf to reinstate the constitution on December 15.
+During the state of emergency, there were reports of human rights abuses and thousands were arbitrarily arrested.
 Musharraf stepped down as head of the country’s military in November and appointed General Ashfaq Kayani as his successor.
 Also in November, former prime ministers Nawaz Sharif and Benazir Bhutto returned to Pakistan after years in exile.
-After narrowly escaping one assassination attempt, Bhutto was assassinated on Dec.
-27. Presidential elections were rescheduled for February 2008.
+After narrowly escaping one assassination attempt, Bhutto was assassinated on December 27.
+Presidential elections were rescheduled for February 2008.

 2006 Militant Islamists, dubbed the Pakistani Taliban, strengthened their power in the provinces of North and South Waziristan.
 In March, clerics in these provinces announced the enforcement of sharia law as the only means to resolve disputes.
 President Pervez Musharraf accused India of arming and financing Baluch rebels, a charge India denied.